 Skip to content

 When USER_VOLUMES=true, nextExplorer stops showing all mounted volumes to everyone.
-Admins still see all volumes under VOLUME_ROOT, but regular users only see volumes explicitly assigned to them by an admin.
+Admins still see all volumes under VOLUME_ROOT, but non-admin users only see volumes that an admin assigned to their profile.

 bash